QuanEstimation/QuanEstimation/docs/guide/guide_adaptive.md

     apt.dynamics(tspan, H, dH, Hc=[], ctrl=[], decay=[])
     apt.CFIM(M=[], W=[])
     ```
+    where `x` is a list of arrays representing the regime of the parameters for the integral,
+    `p` is an array representing the prior distribution, it is multidimensional for multiparameter
+    estimation.`rho0` is the density matrix of the probe state.
+The number of iterations can be
+    set via `max_episode` with the default value 1000. `eps` represents the machine epsilon which
+    defaults to $10^{-8}$.
+At the end of the program, three files "pout.npy", "xout.npy", and "y.npy"
+    including the posterior distributions, the estimated values and the experimental results will be
+    generated.
+If `savefile=True`, these files will be generated during the training and "pout.npy"
+    will save all the posterior distributions, otherwise, the posterior distribution in the final
+    iteration will be saved.
 === "Julia"
     ``` jl
     adaptive(x, p, rho0, tspan, H, dH; savefile=false, max_episode=1000,
              eps=1e-8, Hc=missing, ctrl=missing, decay=missing, M=missing,
              W=missing)
     ```
     where `x` is a list of arrays representing the regime of the parameters for the integral,
     `p` is an array representing the prior distribution, it is multidimensional for multiparameter
-estimation.`rho` is a density matrix of the probe state.
+    estimation.`rho0` is the density matrix of the probe state.
 The number of iterations can be
     set via `max_episode` with the default value 1000. `eps` represents the machine epsilon which
     defaults to $10^{-8}$.
-Three files "pout.npy", "xout.npy", and "y.npy" will be generated
+At the end of the program, three files "pout.csv", "xout.csv", and "y.csv"
-including the posterior distributions, the estimated values, and the experimental results.
+    including the posterior distributions, the estimated values and the experimental results will be
-If `savefile=True`, these files will be generated during the training and "pout.npy" will save
+    generated.
+If `savefile=true`, these files will be generated during the training and "pout.csv"
-all the posterior distributions, otherwise, the posterior distribution in the final iteration
+    will save all the posterior distributions, otherwise, the posterior distribution in the final
-will be saved at the end of the program.
+    iteration will be saved.
 If the dynamics of the system can be described by the master equation, then the dynamics data
-`tspan`, `H`, and `dH` shoule be input, `tspan` is the time length for the evolution, `H` and
+`tspan`, `H`, and `dH` shoule be input. `tspan` is the time length for the evolution, `H` and
-`dH` are multidimensional lists representing the Hamiltonian and its derivatives on the unknown
+`dH` are multidimensional lists representing the Hamiltonian and its derivatives with respect to
-parameters to be estimated, they can be generated via
+the unknown parameters to be estimated, they can be generated via
 === "Python"
     ``` py
     H, dH = BayesInput(x, func, dfunc, channel="dynamics")